BoltzExchange/boltz-backend/docs/lifecycle.md

    `/createswap` request.
    [Boltz Web App](https://github.com/BoltzExchange/boltz-web-app) is an example for a client that sets the invoice with `/createswap` already.
-2. `transaction.mempool`: a transaction that sends bitcoin to the chain address is found in the mempool, meaning user sent funds to the lockup chain address.
+2. `transaction.mempool` or `transaction.zeroconf.rejected`: a transaction that
+   sends bitcoin to the chain address is found in the mempool, meaning user sent funds to the lockup chain address. `transaction.mempool` is set when 0-conf is accepted and the swap proceeds immediately.
+   `transaction.zeroconf.rejected` is set when 0-conf is not accepted (e.g.,
+   amount exceeds 0-conf limits, transaction signals RBF, or pair doesn't support 0-conf), requiring the swap to wait for confirmation before proceeding.
 3. `transaction.confirmed`: the lockup transaction was included in a block.
-For mainchain swaps, Boltz always waits for one confirmation before continuing with the swap.
+   Boltz waits for one confirmation before continuing with the swap when 0-conf was rejected.
 The [`getpairs`](api-v1.md#supported-pairs) call provides amount limits for which Boltz accepts [0-conf](0-conf.md) per pair.
 4. `invoice.set`: if the invoice was _not_ set as part of the `/createswap` request, this state confirms that an invoice with the correct amount and hash